Closed: Consultation on Eastbourne Borough Council savings proposals

 At September 2024 Cabinet, a number of savings were agreed.
 It was also agreed that a consultation would be carried out over proposals to reach the remaining savings needed this financial year.

-We are carrying out this consultation to find out how the following proposals might impact you.
-We are also inviting ideas and suggestions for different ways to achieve savings within these service areas.
+We conducted the public consultation to find out how the proposals might impact people.
+We also invited ideas and suggestions for different ways to achieve savings within these service areas.

-All of the following proposals have previously been adopted by other authorities across the country to reduce the expenditure of the council and increase financial resilience.
+All of the proposals considered have previously been adopted by other authorities across the country to reduce the expenditure of the council and increase financial resilience.

 The proposals being considered